Stone Duality for Relations: Concretely Order-Regular Categories

 \begin{remark} Definition~\ref{convention} allows us to lift terminology from $\Pos$ to $\ccal$.
 For example, \begin{itemize} \item A surjection/embedding in $\ccal$ is an arrow $f$ such that $Uf$ is a surjection/embedding in $\Pos$. \item A span $(p:W\to A,q:W\to B)$ in $\ccal$ is \textbf{weakening-closed} if $(Up,Uq)$ is weakening-closed in $\Pos$.
 The span $(p,q)$ is an \textbf{embedding-span} if the image of $\langle p,q\rangle: W\to A\times B$ under $U$ is an embedding in $\Pos$. \item A square is \textbf{exact} in $\ccal$ if its image under $U$ is exact in $\Pos$.
 It follows that $U$ (by definition) preserves exact squares. \end{itemize} \end{remark}

-\begin{example} \begin{itemize} \item All order-regular categories in the sense of \cite[Def.3.18]{ordered-algebras} are concretely-order regular categories under mild conditions, see \cite[Thm.5.13]{ordered-algebras}.
+\begin{example} \begin{itemize} \item All order-regular categories in the sense of \cite[Def.3.18]{ordered-algebras} are concretely order-regular categories under mild conditions, see \cite[Thm.5.13]{ordered-algebras}.
 This includes all quasi-varieties of ordered algebras as well as ordered compact Hausdorff spaces such as Priestley spaces. \item All regular categories are order-regular categories with discrete homsets.
 This includes the categories of compact Hausdorff spaces or Stone spaces and the category of Boolean algebras. \end{itemize} \end{example}

 \begin{definition}[$\ccal$-relation] Let $U:\ccal\to\Pos$ be a concretely order-regular category and $A,B\in\ccal$.
 A $U$-relation, or simply, a $\ccal$-relation, $A\looparrowright B$ is an isomorphism class of weakening closed embedding spans $A\leftarrow \bullet\rightarrow B$, or equivalently, an upward closed P-mono subobject of $A^\op\times B$. \end{definition}